Justin Bieber accused of battering man taking photos

 But Peck said the man, who was not identified by police, complained of pain, and after requesting medical attention was treated on the scene by paramedics, then taken to a local hospital, where he was examined and later released.

-Bieber, 18, who has professed a determination to maintain a squeaky-clean image, had left the shopping center with Gomez, 19, before officers arrived, according to the man with the camera.
+Bieber, 18, who has professed a determination to maintain a squeaky-clean image, had left the shopping centre with Gomez, 19, before officers arrived, according to the man with the camera.

-Peck said sheriff's deputies are investigating the case as a misdemeanor battery complaint and were looking for any possible eyewitnesses, but she did not know whether they had contacted Bieber about the incident.
+Peck said sheriff's deputies are investigating the case as a misdemeanour battery complaint and were looking for any possible eyewitnesses, but she did not know whether they had contacted Bieber about the incident.

 The Hollywood news website TMZ.com reported that the man behind the complaint was a professional celebrity photographer.